MSMortensen/DF_GMH_pipeline/README.md

 ```

 #  GROUP PIPELINE
-All other files necessary to use the pipeline can be copied from:
+All other files necessary to use the pipeline can be copied from this git repository:
-> "O:\GutMicro\Tarmmikrobiologi gruppen - Gut Ecology group\Methods\NGS pipeline & QIIME\Current pipeline"
+> Or alternatively from: "O:\GutMicro\Tarmmikrobiologi gruppen - Gut Ecology group\Methods\NGS pipeline & QIIME\Current pipeline"

 ## Further two step are required to finish the general setup of the pipeline:
 1) Install a conda environment by runnning:
 ```
+curl -sL "https://github.com/MSMortensen/DF_GMH_pipeline/blob/6a3052b7d43e359a5ff5af3cbf2a54d384a87374/CONDA_env_setup.yml" > "CONDA_env_setup.yml"
 conda env create -f CONDA_env_setup.yml
 ```
 2) Copy the folder "DB" to a location that you access when running conda
-> After copying the folder ensure that the correct path is set in the settings file in the "Code" folder
+> After copying the folder ensure that the correct path is set in the **settings.sh** file in the **analysis** folder
 > The following command will show you the full path to your current folder
 ```
 echo $PWD